Fzf As A Git Picker

 is incredible generous, I will not cover many of them here.
 But for instance this allows

-me to capture the internal GitHub id
+me to capture the internal GitHub id of the selected repository

 and then use it to fetch the README of that repository through another call to the